Dopasia: Species

+The Taiwanese Dopasia formosensis was synonymised with D. harti in 2003, but may represent a valid species in its own right.

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Dopasia.

 Fossil record

 Fossils of the genus Dopasia are known from the Oligocene of Belgium and France, the Miocene of Morocco, and the Pliocene of the Balearic Islands.